 You also want to ensure Snap is enabled for the most accurate placement of the selections by clicking View > Snap.
 Snap is enabled when there is a checkmark next to it.

-Set the rulers so that they sit along the border of your image by clicking and dragging them.
+Set the guides so that they sit along the border of your image by clicking and dragging them.
 They will snap in place along the borders of your image.

 Delete or move the guides by clicking and dragging them, and you’ll see the crop mark has appeared in the corner.

-Adding Temporary Crop Marks For Direct Printing From Photoshop
+Step 7: Add Temporary Crop Marks For Direct Printing (Optional)

 Scroll to the bottom until you see the Functions area.
 Click Bleed.